arlac77/svelte-websocket-store/README.md

 $myStore = { content: "to be saved", other_values: "all" };

-// receive JSON from server send let response = $myStore;
+// receive JSON from server (push) let response = $myStore;

 ```